Classification of Schubert Galois groups in Gr(4,9): Introduction

 \section{Introduction}

 In ``{\it Trait\'e des substitutions et des \'equations alg\'ebriques}'', Jordan~\cite{J1870} explained how a problem in enumerative geometry has a Galois group that acts on its solutions.
-If the solutions of an enumerative problem possess additional structure, then its Galois group must preserve that structure, and thus cannot be the full symmetric group on its solutions---we call such a problem/Galois group \demph{enriched}.
+If the set of solutions of an enumerative problem possess additional geometric structure, then its Galois group must preserve that structure, and thus cannot be the full symmetric group on its solutions---we call such a problem/Galois group \demph{enriched}.
 Jordan studied several enriched enumerative problems, such as the 27 lines on a smooth cubic surface in ${\mathbb P}^3$.
-Later, Harris~\cite{Ha79} showed that Jordan's enriched problems had Galois group as large as possible given its structure.
-He also showed that natural extensions of each of Jordan's enriched problems, as well as some other enumerative problems, such as Chasles' problem of 3264 plane conics tangent to five given conics~\cite{Ch1864}, have full symmetric Galois groups.
+Later, Harris~\cite{Ha79} showed that Jordan's enriched problems had Galois group as large as possible given the structure of the set of solutions.
+He also showed that natural generalizations of each of Jordan's enriched problems, as well as some other enumerative problems, such as Chasles' problem of 3264 plane conics tangent to five given conics~\cite{Ch1864}, have full symmetric Galois groups.